 The money you spend is just as important as the money you earn.
-Set up an expense budget for your business to bring purpose and discipline to your spending.
+Set up an expense budget for your business to bring purpose, planning, and discipline to your spending.
 Track every penny; make adjustments as needed; and stay profitable.
 It feels good to be in control.

 There's nothing quite like receiving a large payment from a client for a job well done.
 You can almost hear the "cha-ching!" as your bank account grows and you become one step closer to achieving your financial goals.